powerseed/item-based-collaborative-filtering/handin/README.txt

 FRS.py: this file was the fuzzy rough set that 7 - 8 based on

-IRS.py: this was our implementation of rough set system with incremental attribute reduction, we use it as counter part in experiment
+IRS.py: this was our implementation of rough set system with incremental attribute reduction, we use it as counterpart in experiment

 LEM2.py: this is an implementation of the LEM2 algorithm